 There is extensive guidance available online here.
 Much of the work concerning these measures pre-dated UKROC (e.g. here), but papers from UKROC have investigated aspects of FIM+FAM.

 The psychometric properties of the Functional Assessment Measure were reported in a systematic review of studies of the FIM+FAM.
-Thi systematic review is within a paper entitled A comprehensive psychometric evaluation of the UK FIM+FAM. (he e) The second half of this paper reports an analysis of data derived from 459 patients, investigating the psychometric properties directly.
-The analysis generally supported the use of two subscales (Motor (16 items) and Cognitive (14 items), with the EADL items forming a separate module for use were relevant to the goals of rehabilitation.
+This systematic review is within a paper entitled A comprehensive psychometric evaluation of the UK FIM+FAM. (he e) The second half of this paper reports an analysis of data derived from 459 patients, investigating the psychometric properties directly.
+The research generally supported the use of two subscales (Motor (16 items) and Cognitive (14 items), with the EADL items forming a separate module for use that were relevant to the goals of rehabilitation.

-A later study [Rasch analysis of the UK Functional Assessment Measure in patients with complex disability after stroke] on 1318 patients from the UKROC database who were receiving inpatient rehabilitation after a stroke investigated its scale properties using Rasch analysis. (here) The investigation is complex (but explained in the paper).
+A later study [Rasch analysis of the UK Functional Assessment Measure in patients with a complex disability after stroke] on 1318 patients from the UKROC database who received inpatient rehabilitation after a stroke investigated its scale properties using Rasch analysis. (here) The investigation is complex (but explained in the paper).
 It suggests three factors exist (Motor, Communication, Psychosocial), but with a suitable weighting of each item’s score, the items are on a single scale.
-The authors note that, despite several studies showing that weighted item scores give an interval scale (i.e. the scores are parametric and ten is twice five), clinicians do not use them.
+The authors note that, despite several studies showing that weighted item scores give an interval scale (i.e. the scores are parametric, and ten is twice five), clinicians do not use them.